qnbhd/mljet/docs/source/developers-guide/index.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-DeployMe could always use more documentation, whether as part of the
+MLJET could always use more documentation, whether as part of the
 official docs, in docstrings, or even on the web in blog posts,
 articles, and such.